A look at Apple's September 2020 keynote, including the launch of Apple One.

 Second, Facebook’s given zero reason anyone should trust it.
 The social network can’t even do something as basic as protect passwords—why should anyone trust it for economic needs?

-Third, this news is already facing backlash from various governments.
+Third, the Facebook/Libra news is already facing backlash from various governments.
 French and German regulators have given a less-than-stellar reception to Facebook’s plans.
 Congress member Maxine Waters, who’s also the chair of the House Financial Services Committee, has also issued criticism of Libra.

 I’m also skeptical about cryptocurrency